studio-net/laravel-graphql/README.md

 `\GraphQL::listOf('user')`.
 Entity name is built from lowercase class name.

 ### Query

+Queries are auto-generated based on each model.
+You can fill a custom name when register or use the default one.

+#### Custom query

 You can implement any custom query like the following example :